whawty/libvirt-usb-hotplugd/README.md

 Every line starting with `E:` contains an environment variable that might be used to match the device.
 An exception to this rule are `TAGS` and `CURRENT_TAGS`.
-Matching against tags is also possible but done i a sligtly different way.
+Matching against tags is also possible but done in a sligtly different way.

-Given the above example the thefollowing config file can be used to pass the USB webcam to a virtual machine called `webcam-test` in libvirt:
+Given the above example the following config file can be used to pass the USB webcam to a virtual machine called `webcam-test` in libvirt:

 ```